ColeHoff7/catfeeder/README.md

 # catfeeder
-This is code for a catfeeder I made using a raspberry pi
+This is code for a catfeeder for the cat that lives with me, Porkchop.
+Made using a raspberry pi